Mruzik1/Genetic-Algorithms/README.md

 Implementing some tasks using genetic algorithms for TUKE

 # To-Do List
-1) Learn about genetic algorithms basics
+1) Learn about genetic algorithm basics
-2) Choice a problem to solve using a few genetic algorithm methods
+2) Choice a problem to solve using a few genetic algorithm methods (Or probably we can solve, for example, 3 problems (1 problem for 1 person), it would be even easier).
 3) Write several scripts in ``Python`` (probably with ``matplotlib`` and ``numpy``)
 4) Perform some tests and experiments with the scripts by giving them different data
 5) Write a ``preudo-code`` of those algorithms with short notes on differences between them